Psychology 2070 - Human Growth and Development » Fall 2022 » Quiz 1

 According to a study that analyzed the exposure to six stressors among poor children and middle-income children in the United States, which of the following is a difference between children in poor families and children in middle-income families?

-B. Unlike children in poor families, children in middle-income families were much more likely to separate from a parent.
+A. Unlike children in poor families, children in middle-income families were much less likely to have a peaceful home.

 Question #4